-- Distance Between Bolts — (actually, Distance Between Adjacent Bolts) — A measurement of the distance from the center of one bolt, to the center of an adjacent bolt.
-That can be center of hole to center of hole just as well.
+- Distance Between Bolts — (actually, Distance Between Adjacent Bolts) — A measurement of the distance from the center of one bolt, to the center of the next.
+That is called “center-to-center” as well.

 While there are a lot more terms to describe a wheel, we covered many of them in our Wheels and Tires article.
 That’s a good one to read as well for more info.
 However, in this article we’re going to focus on the bolt pattern.

 Some of the more common sizes for bolt patterns include: 4 Bolts on 4″ Diameter, 5 Bolts on 4.5″ Diameter, 6 Bolts on 5.5″ Diameter, and 8 Bolts on 6.5″ Diameter.
-There are several others like 5 on 5 that show up, but they are less common.
-Hey, there’s even some 10 bolt patterns.
+There are several others like 5 on 5 that do show up, but they are less common.
+Hey, there’s even some 10 bolt patterns for the heavy ones.